Paolo Pandolfo

-Paolo Pandolfo is an Italian virtuoso player, composer, and teacher of music for the viola da gamba, born on January 31, 1964.
+Paolo Pandolfo is an Italian virtuoso player, composer, and teacher of music for the viola da gamba, born on September 2, 1959.

 He began his studies as a double bass and guitar player, becoming a skilled performer of jazz and popular music.
-In the mid-late 1970s he studied viola da gamba at the Rome Conservatory.
-In 1979 he co-founded the early music ensemble La Stravaganza, and then moved to Basel, Switzerland in 1981 where he studied with Jordi Savall at the Schola Cantorum Basiliensis.
+In the mid-late 1970s he studied double bass at the Rome Conservatory with Maestro Lucio Buccarella.
+At the same time he played the viola da gamba as an autodidact with ensemble Musica Insieme Roma and Thatrum Instrumentorum Roma.
+In 1979 he co-founded the early music ensemble La Stravaganza with Enrico Gatti and Rinaldo Alessandrini, and then moved to Basel, Switzerland in 1981 where he studied with Jordi Savall at the Schola Cantorum Basiliensis.
 From 1982 to 1990 Pandolfo was a member of Jordi Savall's early music groups Hespèrion XX.

-Since 1989 Pandolfo has served as professor of viola da gamba at the Schola Cantorum Basiliensis — a position previously held by maestros August Wenzinger and Jordi Savall.
-He also directs, records, and performs regularly with his viola da gamba-oriented early music ensemble Labyrinto, which he co-founded.
+From 1990 Pandolfo to 2025 served as professor of viola da gamba at the Schola Cantorum Basiliensis — a position previously held by maestros August Wenzinger and Jordi Savall.
+He also directs, records, and performs regularly with his viola da gamba-oriented early music ensemble Labyrinto, which he co-founded in 1992.

 Pandolfo has recorded numerous CDs.
 For most of the 1980s he recorded primarily with Jordi Savall and others.
 His first recording as a soloist was in 1990 with the release of his highly acclaimed CD C. P. E. Bach: Sonatas for Viola da Gamba (Tactus).
 He has also recorded a viola da gamba interpretation of the cello suites of J. S. Bach.
 Pandolfo explains that the suites, although written for the cello, were conceived in the polyphonic style of the viola da gamba; further, the dance suite was a common form for viola da gamba music, and playing the Bach suites on the gamba is thus a way to reclaim this tradition for the viola da gamba.

 Pandolfo has said that the patrimony of ancient music can be a powerful inspiration for the future of the Western musical tradition.
 Building bridges between past and present is therefore an important part of his work.